Heat kernel of non-minimal second-order operators

 By using this integral representation we can trade the commutation of $\hsquare^{-1}$ with the commutation of $\hsquare$, thus keeping under control the mass-dimension of the operators that we are dealing with.
-Indeed, the following set of equations hold
+Indeed, the following set of equations holds

-where the ellipsis indicate that we are discarding higher-dimensional terms.
-In doing so we are tacitly assuming that $\hM$ has at dimension one, whence triple commutators would at most give rise to boundary terms.
+where the ellipsis indicates that we are discarding higher-dimensional terms.
+In doing so we are tacitly assuming that $\hM$ has dimension one, whence triple commutators would at most give rise to boundary terms.

 Therefore, the commutator of the inverse of $\hsquare$ with $\hM$ reads